hashbang/hashbang.sh/content/docs/book/Security/GnuPG.md

 The biggest advantage of GnuPG and, by extension PGP, is that it is a standard.

-A GPG keychain can be the foundation of many common use cases such as:
+A GPG keychain can be the foundation of many common use cases such as

 * Superuser access in your OS
 * Password Management